FAQs on Team Science Grants (TSG) and Clinical Research Centres (CRC) Schemes:

 A. In a given round, an institution can submit only one application as Lead institution.
 However, it can be a co-institution on other applications (where another institution is the lead institution) provided the PIs/co-PIs are different.

-Q. Can a Lead PI submit multiple applications for TSG scheme?
+Q. Can a PI submit multiple applications for TSG scheme?

-A. In a given round, no more than one application would be entertained from an individual as either Lead PI or PI.
+A. In a given round, no more than one application would be entertained from an individual as either PI or Co-PI.

 Q. How the manpower costs of the foreign PIs budget would be determined?